Workday/canvas-kit/COMPOUND_COMPONENTS.md

 * [Shared model (optional, advanced)](#models)
 * [Behavior hooks (optional, advanced)](#behavior-hooks)

-A compound component contrasts with a configuration component which instead configures from a single interface.
+A compound component contrasts with a configuration component which instead configures from a single interface, like a configuration object or multiple props in React.
 A configuration component might be like choosing a desktop computer based on stats - how much RAM or how fast the CPU should be or based on what you want to use it for.
 A compound component is more like buying the parts individually and assembling yourself.

 Configuration component:
 ```tsx